 • Read more: Camera filters explained (opens in new tab) and why you still need them

-You'll want a lens that has a relatively long minimum focal distance, a separate hood and a built-in filter thread.
+Ideally you need a lens that has a relatively long minimum focal distance, a separate hood and a built-in filter thread.
 A wide, maximum angle of view will ensure you can still fit a vast area of a landscape into the image frame without too much distortion.
-It's very common to exaggerate perspective in landscape photography, making the distance between the foreground and background greater than what it really is.
+It's also very common to exaggerate perspective in landscape photography, making the distance between the foreground and background greater than what it really is.

 With all that in mind, here is our pick of the best lenses for landscapes, to suit a wide range of popular cameras.